Ear pinning (Otoplasty)

 A large bandage need only be worn for the first few days after your otoplasty then it will be replaced with a lighter dressing similar to a hair band.

 Stitches are normally dissolvable so they don’t need to be removed.
 Otoplasty causes very little bruising or swelling but the wound will be checked after a week to make sure it is healing well.

 How soon can I go back to work and resume my normal activities?

 You can return to work almost immediately after your otoplasty, even the day after your ear surgery if you wish.
 However, additional care should be taken to avoid activities where the ear may be pulled or bent for the first month, in particular with children who could be teased by their siblings or friends.

 These costs are for otoplasty or ear pinning surgery to correct prominent ears or ‘bat ears’.
 If you have a specific ear condition which you’d like to get corrected we will be able to advise you of the cost after your ear surgery consultation.

 Total cost of otoplasty or ear pinning surgery: $5,500 (including surgeon fee, assistant surgeon fee, anaesthetist fee, hospital, operating theatre and all follow up visits).

 This price assumes hospital cover with a private fund.
 If fund cover does not apply in your situation, plan for additional costs of $2,500.

-To find out more about otoplasty, ear surgery or ear pinning surgery book a consultation with Dr Barnouti who will advise you on the best approach and expected outcome for your otoplasty or ear plastic surgery during your initial consultation at one of his three Sydney clinics.
+Book a consultation with Dr Barnouti who will advise you on the best approach and expected outcome for your otoplasty during your initial consultation at one of his three Sydney clinics.